-Patricia from SMART Apps here, again, to talk with you on one way you can revolutionize your high ticket dropshipping store once you have some experience under your belt!
+Patricia from Skup here, again, to talk with you on one way you can revolutionize your high ticket dropshipping store once you have some experience under your belt!

 Imagine being able to sustain a profitable store with only four sales a month!